 Computer Simulations for Science and Engineering at KTH, TU Berlin and TU Delft

-The programme includes three semesters of courses followed by a fourth research semester spent on a master’s thesis (30 ECTS credits) under the supervision of both universities attended.
+The programme includes three semesters of courses followed by a fourth research semester spent on a master’s degree project under the supervision of both universities attended.
 The students receive two degrees from both the first and second year universities.

 - mathematical modelling techniques

 - simulation techniques (discretisations, algorithms, data structures, software in CSE)

 - analysis techniques (data mining, data management, visualisation)